indigo-astronomy/indigo/indigo_drivers/wheel_indigo/README.md

 ## Status: Untested

+Tested with a simulator only.
 Looking for device owners!!! :)

 Based on protocol description found here: